-It is worth mentioning that in the current research, for simplicity no existing damage was assumed on the structures and initially the residuals are counted as half cycles.
-Furthermore, no mean stress corrections were used and the loading was assumed to be uniaxial.
-Both assumptions serve to simplify the outcomes of this analysis yet align with DNVGL-RP-C203 (2019).
-As the recommended practice specifies that if the maximum cyclic stress is greater than zero (overall tension), no mean stress correction shall be applied (factor = 1), while a constant factor < 1 can optionally be used for the stress ranges when residual compressive stresses can be documented.
+It is worth mentioning that in the current research, for simplicity no existing damage was assumed on the structures, and initially the residuals were counted as half cycles.
+Furthermore, no mean stress corrections were used, and the loading was assumed to be uniaxial.
+Both assumptions serve to simplify the outcomes of this analysis while aligning with DNV (2019).
+As the recommended practice specifies that if the maximum cyclic stress is greater than 0 (overall tension), no mean stress correction shall be applied (factor = 1), while a constant factor < 1 can optionally be used for the stress ranges when residual compressive stresses can be documented.

-Similarly, regarding the behavior under combined loading, we again follow the recommended practice (DNVGL-RP-C203, 2019).
-As the used S-N curves were obtained from specimens that underwent uniaxial tests, therefore we are disregarding the impact of torsional and shear loads.
-From a practical point, no data was collected for these loads due to the lack of sensors in those directions.
+Similarly, regarding the behavior under combined loading, we again follow the recommended practice (DNV, 2019).
+As the SN curves used were obtained from specimens that underwent uniaxial tests, we disregard the impact of torsional and shear loads.
+From a practical point, no data were collected for these loads due to the lack of sensors in those directions.